Make a Difference as a Physician Assistant

 We anticipate accepting 10 students into the program in Year 1 (May 2023); 12 students in Year 2 (May 2024); and 14 students in Year 3 (May 2025).
 The following outlines the structure of the MPAS program in Year 1 and Year 2.

-• Internal medicine: general and subspecialties in both clinic and hospital settings
+• Internal Medicine: General and subspecialties in both clinic and hospital settings

-• Surgery: general and subspecialties
+• Surgery: General and subspecialties Emergency Medicine

-• Electives: various specialties
+• Electives: Opportunities in various specialties

 Discover By Doing